ETLien/nc-voter-pipeline/README.md

 -------

+This project is offered under a **dual license**:

+- **MIT License** – You are free to use, modify, and distribute this software, provided that attribution is given.
+- **Commons Clause** – Commercial use of the software requires prior permission.

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for full details.